Norfolk County Council

 (iv) to comment on the planning policy documents of other bodies including the Marine Management Organisation.

 (v) In the case of urgency, the County Council’s response will be determined by the relevant Cabinet Member.

 The Council appoints the Scrutiny Committee from among the non-executive Members of the Council to review or scrutinise decisions made or other action taken in accordance with:

 a) any functions which are the responsibility of the Executive, including decisions made/actions taken directly by the Executive itself and those decisions/actions delegated to Chief Officers and individual members of the Executive; and

 b) any functions which are not the responsibility of the Executive.

-The Transport for Norwich Joint Committee (formerly Joint Committee for Transforming Cities Funds Projects) is responsible for:
+The Transport for Norwich Advisory Committee (formerly Joint Committee for Transforming Cities Funds Projects) is responsible for:

 • Developing business cases for Transforming Cities funding, including development of individual schemes

 • Overseeing the development and delivery of schemes, including carrying out and considering the results of public consultation, setting the timetable for delivery of schemes